Sable/wu-wei-handbook/create-new-implementation.md

     cd c-modified
     open implementation.json # Modify the 'short-name' property to 'c-modified'

 The files that perform the core computation (the files under the implementation.json 'core-files' by convention) can then be modified to obtain a different variation.
 A new copy of the implementation may be created for each additional interesting variation that is tried.

-The main advantage of this approach is that all the rest of the Wu-Wei infrastructure or benchmark implementation need not be modified to compare the performance metrics of the variation(s) against the base version.
-The presence of a new (valid) implementation directory is sufficient for the tools to use it automatically for all the other phases.
+The main advantage of this approach is that all the rest of the Wu-Wei infrastructure and benchmark implementation need not be modified to compare the performance metrics of the variation(s) against the base version.
+The presence of a new (valid) implementation directory is sufficient for the tools to use it automatically for all the other phases of the benchmark cycle.

 # 2. Create a new implementation from an existing Wu-Wei implementation in a different language

 # 3. Create a new implementation (and benchmark) from scratch